gokseltokur/Social-Media-Sentiment-Analysis/README.md

 * text: The text of the tweet

 We remove tweets that have a length of 0.
 After this process, the dataset has a dimension of 1592328×2 Positive and negative samples are equal.
-The dataset distribution has not any skewness as shown in Figure 4.
+The dataset distribution has not any skewness as shown below.
 ![datadist](imgs/1.png)